george-hawkins/mjx-donkey-car/build.md

 The following step may be unnecessary but I'm unsure on whether it resets the flash used to store parameters when you do an upgrade like this.
 So, go to the _Parameters_ tab, select _Tools_ (upper-right) and select _Reset all to firmware's defaults_ and then select _Reboot vehicle_.

+**Update:** for Mission Planner, see [here](https://ardupilot.org/copter/docs/common-parameter-reset.html) - go to _Config_, then _Full Parameter Tree_ (left-hand side) and then press _Reset to Default_ (righ-hand side).
+The FC is automatically rebooted - when I did this it failed (with a stacktrace shown in a dialog) but just pressing the _Connect_ button afterward worked.

 I find it odd that resetting the parameters is near instantaneous when reading them, on connecting the device, takes a noticeable amount of time.

 ### dfu-util

 Far easier, once the SpeedyBee F405 V4 bootloader is available (as of Dec 16th, 2023, only the bootloader for the V3 board was available) is to use `dfu-util`.

 **Note:** I tried using the bootloader for the V3 board - it almost works but it's the bootloader that tells QGC what kind of board it is and so there's no way to get it to load the V4 firmware rathter than the V3 firmware.
+See the ArduPilot issue [#25874](https://github.com/ArduPilot/ardupilot/issues/25874) that I logged.

 First, download the bootloader file - `speedybeef4v4_bl.bin` (once available) - from <https://firmware.ardupilot.org/Tools/Bootloaders/>